 - Keep at it.
 Create a consistent HIIT routine to ensure you’re working out 2 to 3 days a week, every week.
 The more you do it, the more your brain sends out the signal that more testosterone is needed to strengthen your muscles and bones.

 If you’re also looking to lose weight and get toned, then HIIT is for you.
+Put a system in place to get yourself in great shape.
 In addition to bolstering your testosterone, high-intensity interval training is one of the most effective ways to burn body fat.